C2dricLeroy/Javascript-algorithm/02/README.md

 ## Pseudocode

 ```
-For Number from 1 to 100
+For each Number from 1 to 100

   If Number % 3 = 0 AND Number % 5 = 0
-    Then : FizzBuzz
+    Then print FizzBuzz

   If Number % 3 = 0
-    Then : AfficheConsoleFizz
+    Then print Fizz

   If Number % 5 = 0
-    Then : Buzz
+    Then print Buzz

   Else Print Number